RISE-Maritime/zenoh-cli/README.md

 # zenoh-cli
-A command line tool for publishing, subscribing and getting from a Zenoh session
+A command line tool for interacting with a Zenoh session

 Typical use cases include:
 * Tests